Maryamlaine/Airbnb/dataset/README.md

 We have totally 7 datasets for our project.
-Five are stored in Github here, Two are stored in the cloud(since they are so large).
-However, they all could be downloaded from the AWS S3.
+They all could be downloaded from the AWS S3.

 Here are the AWS bucket links to the datasets:
 1. [Amenity](https://data-analytics-airbnb.s3.us-east-2.amazonaws.com/Data/amenity.csv)